 World War II (1941-1945)

 Apart from Herzegovina, Nazi Germany and their followers invaded Bosnia during World War II.
-Several parts of the country were divided, and Croatia became an independent State of Bosnia under the direction of the great majority of the country.
+Several parts of the country were divided, and Croatia became an independent State under the direction of the great majority of the country.
 The cornerstone of the war was criminal acts of catastrophe carried out by the control of Bosnian Serbs, Jews, Roma people, and other minorities.
 Organizations of the opposition, notably the Partisans of Josip the communist Broz Tito, were also inspired by this battle.

-Yugoslavia under Socialism: 1945–1992
+Yugoslavia under Socialism

 Within the Socialist Federal Republic of Yugoslavia, Bosnia and Herzegovina joined the six republics following the conflict.
-The country achieved amazing social and economic development during this period although strife between several ethnic groups persisted.
+The country achieved amazing social and economic development during this period, although strife between several ethnic groups persisted.
 Rising nationalistic tensions inside Yugoslavia finally led to the country's split midway through the 1980s and then into the 1990s.
-The most challenging event in Bosnia's history, the Bosnian War began here as well.
+The most challenging event in Bosnia's history, the Bosnian War, began here as well.

-Independence following Bosnia War's (1992–1995) end
+Independence following the Bosnian War (1992–1995)

-Bosnia and Herzegovina (1995–present) Post-War
+Bosnia and Herzegovina Post-War

 Politics of Bosnia and Herzegovina